 Therese Dorwart is a Math Instructor.
 She holds a BUS with post-degree certifications in math and PE and a MA in Educational Leadership, both from the University of New Mexico.
 Therese enjoys outdoor activities like white water kayaking, hiking, biking, camping, running, swimming, and skiing.
 Spending time with her adult children and playing the guitar are also favorite pastimes.
 Previously, Therese worked at Cibola High School and Eldorado High School for twelve years as a teacher and administrator.
 She designed and implemented award winning curriculum in Intel’s Applying Computers in Education Institute titled “Architecture from a Geometric Angle.”
 Therese has also worked as an adaptive aquatics instructor with the Arizona Office of Senior Affairs, YMCA and Special Olympics and coached a USS swim team.

-Thaddeus Garcia is a part of the East Mountain High School janitorial staff.
+Thaddeus Garcia is part of our janitorial staff.
 He travels to EMHS from Albuquerque’s west side, where he lives with his family.

 Humanities Instructor | Ext.
 401 | email@example.com

-Carmen Healy is an English instructor in the Humanities department.
+Carmen Healy is an English Instructor.
 Carmen holds a BA in English Literature from Oregon State University and a MA in English Language and Literature with a Certificate in Women’s Studies from the University of New Mexico.
 Carmen has taught college composition courses at UNM and CNM before joining the faculty at EMHS.
 Her interests include Victorian literature and culture, poetry, creative writing, and yoga.
-She is the faculty advisor for GLOW and the Doctor Who Club.
+She is the faculty advisor for SAGA.

 Business Manager | Ext.
 166 | firstname.lastname@example.org

 Nancy Holmquist is the Business Manager.
 Nancy holds a BA in Business Administration and has extensive experience in the private sector as well as school business.
-She is married, has three grown children, three grandchildren and two dogs.
+She is married, has three grown children, and four grandchildren.

 Spanish Instructor | Ext.
 104 | email@example.com

 Sierra Hostetler is a Spanish teacher and the school’s English Language Learners Coordinator.
-She studied Spanish at Bethel College in North Newton, Kansas, and is currently working on her master’s degree at the University of New Mexico.
+She studied Spanish at Bethel College in North Newton, Kansas, and at La Universidad Veracruzana in Xalapa, Mexico.
+She has her MA in Language, Literacy, and Sociocultural Studies from the University of New Mexico.
 International travel has been an important part of her Spanish studies, including stays in Mexico, Costa Rica, Spain, and Peru.
 Many EMHS students know some Spanish from living in New Mexico or traveling themselves, and Señora Hache loves learning from them.